Preprojective algebra structure on skew-group algebras: Preliminaries

 \subsection{Superpotentials}

-Let $A = T_S V/\langle M \rangle$ be a $k$-algebra, where $S$ is a semisimple finite-dimensional $k$-algebra, and $V$ and $M$ are $S$-bimodule.
+Let $A = T_S V/\langle M \rangle$ be a $k$-algebra, where $S$ is a semisimple finite-dimensional $k$-algebra, and $V$ and $M$ are $S$-bimodules.
 We describe the notion of a superpotential, following \cite{BSW10}.
-In this section, all tensor products are over $S$. \\
+In this subsection, all tensor products are over $S$. \\